Build Your First Agent

 | gemini-2.0-flash | Text, vision | |

 Each challenge specifies which model your agent uses.
 Audio-capable models support the input_audio content type in chat completions for processing audio files.
-Azure aliases are opt-in and depend on your LiteLLM proxy config.
+Optional aliases such as Azure-backed models depend on your local platform configuration.

 4. Workspace Tools